111XXHieXX111/OpenGameEngine/README.md

 [Discord](https://discord.gg/PHpD3HzwBJ)

+## What engine did I want to make my engine similar to?
+I wanted to make my engine similar to the LÖVE engine - the same camelCase style, primitive names, and other things.

 ## Documentation
 The documentation is fairly small, yet it manages to cover a lot.
 However, this does not hinder your progress with the **engine**.
 [DOC](DOC.md)